Solomon Mahlangu

-Solomon Kalushi Mahlangu (10 July 1956 – 6 April 1979) was a South African freedom fighter, struggle activist and operative of the African National Congress (ANC) militant wing, uMkhonto weSizwe (MK).
+Solomon Kalushi Mahlangu (10 July 1956 – 6 April 1979) was a South African anti-apartheid activist and operative of the African National Congress (ANC) militant wing, uMkhonto weSizwe (MK).
 He was convicted for his part in the murder of two people and hanged in 1979.

 Early years

 Mahlangu was born on 10 July 1956.
-Although often said to have been born in Pretoria, a Mahlangu family spokesperson later corrected his birthplace to Doornkop in Mpumalanga.
+Although often said to have been born in Pretoria, a Mahlangu family spokesperson later corrected his birthplace to Doornkop in what is now Mpumalanga.

-Mahlangu is the second of six children.
+Mahlangu was the second of six children.
 He was primarily raised by his mother, Martha Mahlangu who worked as a domestic worker, as his father largely abandoned the family in 1962.

 Mahlangu attended Mamelodi High School up to Standard 9.
 He was in Standard 8 during the 1976 Soweto uprisings of student-led protests against Bantu Education.
 His school was closed due to ongoing riots.

 Military training

-In 1976 Mahlangu flew to Mozambique and spent six months in a refugee camp near Xai Xai.
+In 1976, Mahlangu flew to Mozambique and spent six months in a refugee camp near Xai Xai.
 From there he was taken to an African National Congress training camp called "Engineering" in Angola.
 He was part of a group of MK trainees called the "June 16 Detachment" due to their involvement in the 1976 student protests.

 Mahlangu joined a unit of ten men at Funda Camp who received training in sabotage, military combat, scouting and politics.

 Arrest

-After months of paramilitary training, Mahlangu's unit travelled to Eswatini, where they were given false-bottom suitcases containing ANC pamphlets, guns, ammunition and explosives.
-On 11 June 1977 Mahlangu and fellow trainees George 'Lucky' Mahlangu and Mondy Motaung (sometimes "Motloung") formed a smaller cell that crossed the border into South Africa and started making their way to Johannesburg with the intention to join protests commemorating the June 16 Uprising.
+After months of paramilitary training, Mahlangu's unit travelled to Swaziland, where they were given false-bottom suitcases containing ANC pamphlets, guns, ammunition and explosives.
+On 11 June 1977, Mahlangu and fellow trainees George 'Lucky' Mahlangu and Mondy Motaung (sometimes "Motloung") formed a smaller cell that crossed the border into South Africa and started making their way to Johannesburg with the intention to join protests commemorating the June 16 Uprising.

 On 13 June 1977, the three men, each carrying a large suitcase, were at the taxi rank in central Johannesburg on their way to Soweto when a policeman became suspicious and grabbed one of the suitcases.
 An AK-47 assault rifle and hand grenade fell out.
 All three men attempted to flee the area and escape the policemen.
-Mahlangu and Motaung unknowingly fled in the direction of the police station in John Vorster Square.
+Solomon Mahlangu and Motaung unknowingly fled in the direction of the police station in John Vorster Square.
 Mahlangu was shot in the ankle and the pair fled into a nearby warehouse.
 In the ensuing confusion, Motaung shot and killed two warehouse employees, Rupert Kessner and Kenneth Wolfendale, and wounded another two people.
 Mahlangu and Motaung were arrested while George 'Lucky' Mahlangu evaded capture.